Shichida Flashcards Benefits on your Gifted Child

 Shichida Method is not only based on the usage of Flashcards, as I mentioned before.
-In addition, Shichida is a complex activity system that uses different educational instruments.
-So, Early Childhood Learning for Children, using this method, implies memory games, speed reading, games for sharping their intuition, musical and sensorial games.
+It is a complex activity system, using different educational instruments.
+Early Childhood Learning for Children, using this method, implies memory games, speed reading, games for sharping their intuition, musical and sensorial games.

 No matter you are a parent or a teacher, you should know that the daily basic activity list for a child should also contain activities like: